 What Salah Really Is

 The Prophet ﷺ said: "The prayer has been established as a coolness of the eye for me." — (Nasa'i, authenticated).
-Qurrata a'yun — coolness of the eye, the phrase for the deepest joy.
+Qurrata a'yun — coolness of the eye, the Arabic phrase for the deepest joy and peace.
 Not duty.
 Not obligation.
 The thing that brings the Prophet ﷺ the most peace in the world is the very thing many of us struggle to prioritize.
-Why?
-Because salah is a direct private audience with Allah five times a day — a direct conversation with the Creator of the universe, who is closer to you than your jugular vein (50:16).

-What Happens During Salah
+What Happens Spiritually During Salah

-When you recite Al-Fatiha, Allah responds to each verse.
-The Prophet ﷺ transmitted a hadith qudsi in which Allah says: "I have divided the prayer between Myself and My servant into two halves, and My servant shall have what he has asked for."
-When you say "Alhamdulillahi Rabbil Alamin," Allah says "My servant has praised Me." — (Muslim)
+When you recite Al-Fatiha in each rak'ah, Allah responds to each verse.
+The Prophet ﷺ transmitted a hadith qudsi in which Allah says: "I have divided the prayer between Myself and My servant into two halves, and My servant shall have what he has asked for.
+When the servant says 'Alhamdulillahi Rabbil Alamin,' I say: My servant has praised Me.
+When they say 'Ar-Rahman Ar-Raheem,' I say: My servant has glorified Me.
+When they say 'Iyyaka na'budu wa iyyaka nasta'in,' I say: This is between Me and My servant.
+When they say 'Ihdinas-Siratal Mustaqim,' I say: This is for My servant, and My servant shall have what they asked." — (Muslim)

 What Salah Protects You From